-- Preview Email Newsletter

 WASHINGTON, July 26 -- The Charlotte Lozier Institute has submitted a public comment letter to the U.S. Food and Drug Administration (FDA) expressing strong opposition to citizen petition FDA-2025-P-1576, which calls for the removal of safety regulations governing the use of mifepristone.
 This institute, a research and education organization affiliated with Susan B. Anthony Pro-Life America, argues that the proposed deregulations would endanger women's health.

-The organization contends that the more ST
+The organization contends that the petition includes misleading claims about the saf more ST

 Children's Law Center of California Urges USCIS to Halt Revisions Threatening Special Immigrant Juvenile Status Protections (10)

 WASHINGTON, July 25 -- The Children's Law Center of California (CLC), Monterey Park, has submitted a public comment letter to the U.S. Citizenship and Immigration Services (USCIS) voicing strong opposition to the proposed revision of Form G-325A and changes to policies regarding Special Immigrant Juvenile (SIJ) status.
-CLC contends that the proposed changes directly undermine protections for vulnerable immigrant youth and could result in severe consequences for children served by the organizatio more ST
+CLC contends that the proposed changes directly undermine protections for vulnerable immigrant youth and could result in severe consequences for children served by the organization.

 City of Unalaska Urges NOAA to Approve Pacific Cod Small Boat Access Amendment 125, Citing Economic Importance (10)